CSS Box-Sizing for Noobies

 So, why should I use it?

-Yes, I understand that this is a bit backward especially if you have been using and are used to the regular box model.
+Yes, I understand that this is a bit backwards especially if you have been using and are used to the regular box model.
 However, if you don’t understand or don’t like the box model, box-sizing is your friend.

 Yet, there is one other big advantage which is that box-sizing is an ideal way to create fluid layouts.
 Because the box-model handles the math for you, it is much easier to create and manipulate fluid elements and therefore the overall fluid layout.

 Let’s take a simple scenario where, for instance, you have a simple layout with two div elements where they should both be 50%.
 That’s all great but then you have to subtract padding – which is 10%, by the way – to separate the two.
 So you do the math and change the numbers accordingly.
-With box-sizing, you don’t have to do that!
+With box-sizing you don’t have to do that!
 You set your width and set your padding and done!

 Now here is my selling point, if you will, not all layouts will ever be this easy and simple.
 You have so many things going on with hierarchies, and uneven elements among a headache of other things.
 Box-sizing saves you time by helping you code more efficiently.